UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 As for the women’s Miami Open, there are some more interesting wildcard announcements.
 Here is the full list:

 Adding to these announcements, as promised, I wish to also highlight any withdrawals and top players that are missing.
 On the men’s side, the biggest players who aren’t competing include Djokovic and Nadal.
-As for the women’s event, no official withdrawals have been announced yet, but there are question marks over Madison Keys following her retirement in Indian Wells.
+As for the women’s event, a couple of key withdrawals include Cornet and Kontaveit.
+Both have been replaced by others who have now been added to the main draw.

 Top Players Competing